 - kosher salt and freshly ground black pepper

 - Preheat oven to 325°F.

-- Add in the onions, garlic, carrots, potato, beets and parsnips and cook for 6-8 minutes, occasionally stirring to prevent the vegetables from burning.
-Pour in about ½ cup of the beef broth and stir around to deglaze the pan, scraping up the brown bits with a wooden spoon.
-Place the roast back into the Dutch oven and add in the bay leaf and thyme sprigs.
-Pour in the remaining 1 ½ cups of beef broth, ½ cup wine and crushed tomatoes around, but not over the roast.
+- Add 2 onions, 3 garlic, 4 carrots, 4 potatoes, 2 beets and 1 parsnips and cook for 6-8 minutes, occasionally stirring to prevent the vegetables from burning.
+Pour in about ½ cup beef broth and stir around to deglaze the pan, scraping up the brown bits with a wooden spoon.
+Place the roast back into the Dutch oven and add in the bay leaf and 3 thyme sprigs.
+Pour in the remaining 1 ½ cups of beef broth, ½ cup wine and 28 ounces crushed tomatoes around, but not over the roast.